Steppenwolf (band): Breakthrough, success, and decline (1967–1972)

-The group's following albums had several more hit singles, including "Magic Carpet Ride" (which reached number three) from The Second and "Rock Me" (with its bridge lasting 1:06, which reached number 10) from At Your Birthday Party.
-It also sold in excess of a million units.
+The group's following albums had several more hit singles, including "Magic Carpet Ride" from The Second which reached number three and also sold over one million copies, and "Rock Me" from At Your Birthday Party which reached number 10.
 Monster, which questioned US Vietnam War policy, was the band's most political album.
 Following the Monster album from 1969, the following year, the band released Steppenwolf 7, which included the song "Snowblind Friend", another Hoyt Axton-penned song about the era and attitudes of drugs and associated problems.

 Several changes in the group's personnel were made after the first few years.
 Bassist Rushton Moreve was fired from the group in 1968 for missing gigs after he became afraid to return to Los Angeles, convinced by his girlfriend that it was going to be leveled by an earthquake and fall into the sea.
 Rob Black briefly filled in for Moreve until former Sparrow bandmate Nick St. Nicholas came aboard in the latter months of 1968.
 Michael Monarch quit the group in August 1969 as his relationship with Kay deteriorated.
-Larry Byrom, who had been in TIME with Nick St. Nicholas, ably replaced Monarch on guitar.But Nick St. Nicholas was let go in mid-1970.
+Larry Byrom, who had been in TIME with Nick St. Nicholas, ably replaced Monarch on guitar.
+But Nick St. Nicholas was let go in mid-1970.
 He had supposedly appeared in nothing but rabbit ears and a jock strap at the Fillmore East in April 1970 – and his habit of wearing muumuus and kaftans on stage began to wear on Kay, whose penchant for leather vests and pants was more in line with the image he wanted for the band.
-George Biondo was then recruited, and the band lineup for their live performances in the middle of 1970 was John Kay, Jerry Edmonton, Goldy McJohn, Larry Byrom and George Biondo.
+George Biondo was then recruited, and the band lineup for their live performances in the middle of 1970 was John Kay, Jerry Edmonton, Goldy McJohn, Larry Byrom, and George Biondo.
 However this lineup was also unable to remain together, as Byrom became upset with McJohn over personal issues and quit the band in the early part of 1971.
 Guitarist Kent Henry then replaced Byrom.